10 Essential Things Your E-Commerce Site Should Have

 3. Latest news and most popular products

 Do not make it too hard for buyers to find exclusive deals and hot prices.
 Moreover, recurring customers will more likely look through several ‘new’ items on sale rather than spend half an hour browsing through the full inventory for something new and trendy.

-4. Brand Products
+4. Brand products

 It’s not always possible to predict what the next customer will be looking for, but it doesn’t mean that you should place all your products directly on the home page.

-Moreover, there are many large retailers which provide an opportunity to ‘shop by brands’.
-Customers can find what they need through more targeted and effective channels like those practised in the following 5 websites.
+Moreover, there are many large retailers that provide an opportunity to ‘shop by brands’.
+Customers can find what they need through more targeted and effective channels like those practiced in the following websites.

-The shopping cart, login box and search box features are usually placed together at every eCommerce site.
+The shopping cart, login box, and search box features are usually placed together at every eCommerce site.
 It’s almost impossible to imagine a store without a shopping-cart function included.
-The most popular shopping cart icon is a simple basket so it makes sense to choose something similar to your site.
+The most popular shopping cart icon is a simple basket, so it makes sense to choose something similar to your site.

 Every customer who signs up can choose a personal login and password for further access.
 Besides, owners of such accounts can receive special discount offers from the store owners and participate in different promotions or sales.

-6. Payment Systems Icons
+6. Payment method icons

-eCommerce websites deal with many customers from all over the world and they each have their own preferred payment system.
+eCommerce websites deal with many customers from all over the world, and they each have their own preferred payment system.
 Moreover, there may be technical limitations to a payment method or option, and that’s why it would be better to clarify payment options in advance.

-7. Social Media Links
+7. Social media links

 It’s said that almost 20% of online purchases are accomplished after surfing through social media sites.
 People are inclined to take in public opinion.
 Social media websites, such as Facebook and Twitter, are the best, if not fastest, source to get the info you need on just about everything.

-Moreover, social media accounts bring excellent opportunities for self-promotion: online communities can help to identify the most active and influential customers, or find new ones who are not familiar with the web store yet.
+Moreover, social media accounts bring excellent opportunities for self-promotion: online communities can help to identify the most active and influential customers or find new ones who are not familiar with the web store yet.

 8. Phone numbers and online chats

-With online shopping, buyers interact with sellers via computer networks making transactions that aer no longer geographically bound.
-When there is a problem however, customers would more likely prefer to have someone they can talk with.
+With online shopping, buyers interact with sellers via computer networks, making transactions that are no longer geographically bound.
+When there is a problem, however, customers would more likely prefer to have someone they can talk with.

 If online purchases can be done all day and all night long, there is a need to provide 24-hours customer services to solve the majority of pre-sale and after-sale questions.
-Moreover, people can go online from their working places or from home, so a purchase — and any accompanying enquiry — may come at any time of the day.
+Moreover, people can go online from their working places or home, so a purchase — and any accompanying inquiry — may come at any time of the day.

-9. Store Finder
+9. Store finder and locater

 A store finder tab is a must-have option for web stores that have several local or national retailers.
 Many conservative customers who prefer to check out the actual store itself may visit the website but only to find the nearest shop location or branch.

-Trustmarks are small images or logos that show a security guarantee by an external party indicating that it is safe to shop on the site.
-Some of these trustmarks come from Network solutions, McAfee, Verisign, BBB, TRUSTe, GeoTrust, etc. Such accreditation certificates give customers a sense of security and gives them confidence in sharing their private information.
+Trustmarks are small images or logos that show a security guarantee by an external party, indicating that it is safe to shop on the site.
+Some of these trust marks come from Network solutions, McAfee, Verisign, BBB, TRUSTe, GeoTrust, etc. Such accreditation certificates give customers a sense of security and give them confidence in sharing their private information.

 It should also be noted that trustmarks don’t matter for big brand stores.
 They don’t need to pass security and privacy tests to confirm their reliability because they already have a good reputation.

-Bonus: How-to guides
+One more: Include How-to guides

 For customers who are making major purchases, like a refrigerator or a new LCD TV, they would like guides or at least to know which specifications to look into before making a purchase.

 And that’s it!
 We hope that the tips above will help make your online website the perfect go-to page for potential buyers.
 With all the time, effort and finances put in to generate your online presence, these minor suggestions may actually help make or break your business.